‘General Hospital’ Spoilers: Will Morgan Corinthos Return With A New Face?

 — Soap Opera Spy (@SoapOperaSpy) January 13, 2017

 The spoilers suggested that after extensive damage was done to his face, doctors could have done a face transplant, which would make room for another actor to take the role of Morgan.
-While this is possible we do have something else to consider.
+While this is possible, we do have something else to consider.

 In a recent General Hospital spoilers post, it was revealed that Bryan Craig was open to coming back to the soap in a recurring “non-contract” position.
-So, if Bryan Craig is serious about returning to General Hospital, perhaps the damage to Morgan’s face isn’t extensive and it’s just a case of him having amnesia.
+So, if Bryan Craig is serious about returning to General Hospital, perhaps the damage to Morgan’s face isn’t extensive, and it’s just a case of him having amnesia.
 This could be an easy solution to have Craig on the show.

-Although we don’t know which direction producers and writers of General Hospital are taking in terms of who will play the character, we do know that his storyline will come with repercussions for the other characters in Port Charles.
+Although we don’t know which direction producers and writers of General Hospital are taking regarding who will play the character, we do know that his storyline will come with repercussions for the other characters in Port Charles.
 As reported in a previous post, Ava’s involvement in Morgan’s supposed death will come into question.
 General Hospital viewers know that Ava mixed his bipolar medication which led to the character acting recklessly and stealing Julian’s car.
 As it turns out the bomb was meant for Julian, but it was Sonny’s son that was effected in the end.

-General Hospital spoilers indicated that Sonny will have major questions for Ava after it’s revealed that she “might” have had a hand in the terrible car bomb mix up.
+General Hospital spoilers indicated that Sonny would have major questions for Ava after it’s revealed that she “might” have had a hand in the terrible car bomb mix up.
 In addition to Sonny’s suspicions that Ava might be involved, Scott is aware that Ava forced her hand after she confessed to him when she was confronted.
 Carly may also find out that Ava switched Morgan’s meds, too.

 ‘General Hospital’ RUMOR: Is DOOL Alum Blake Berris Joining GH As Morgan Corinthos Recast,… https://t.co/Szat2DQ2L7 pic.twitter.com/3Qx47sp10K